UK Seafood consumption

 For detailed information – Sea Fish Industry Map

 My visits with the fishing industry

-In the past couple of years these have included visits to Grimsby, Whitby, Bridlington, Brixham, Peterhead, Alesund in Norway.
+In the past couple of years these have included visits to Grimsby, Whitby, Bridlington, Brixham, Peterhead, Alesund in Norway and many of the ports on the Southeast coast of England.
 Visiting fish markets, fishing ports and in Alesund I went out to sea on a frozen at sea vessel.

 Grimsby Fish market